natario1/CameraView/README.md

   - Create a `CameraView` of any size (not just presets!)
   - Center inside or center crop behaviors
   - Automatic output cropping to match your `CameraView` bounds
+- Built-in tap to focus
+- Built-in pinch to zoom
+- Built-in grid drawing (3x3, 4x4, golden ratio)
+- Control the camera parameters via XML or programmatically
 - Multiple capture methods
   - Take high-resolution pictures with `capturePicture`
   - Take quick snapshots as a freeze frame of the preview with `captureSnapshot` (similar to SnapChat and Instagram)
-- Built-in grid drawing (3x3, 4x4, golden ratio)
-- Built-in tap to focus
 - `CameraUtils` to help with Bitmaps and orientations
 - EXIF support
   - Automatically detected orientation tag
   - Plug in location tags with `CameraView.setLocation(double, double)` to pictures and videos
-- Control the camera parameters via XML or programmatically

 ## Setup